 Did you know that visitors to the average museum only see around 1% of what the museum has in its collections?
 Did you know that most biological specimens on display lack contextual information like how, why, and when they were preserved?

-The Specimen Museum wants to teach everyone about specimens through our Mobile Museum and Specimen Restoration programs, so that everyone can learn all about these marvelous and unique natural wonders.
+The Specimen Museum wants to supplement Chicago’s existing natural history museums through our Mobile Museum and Specimen Restoration programs, so that everyone has an opportunity to learn all about these marvelous and unique natural wonders.

 Specimens should be for everyone.